-Level 2 runs differently to Level 1, in that it is a series of modules and each one is delivered as a full day class, that can be taken seperately based on your area of interest.
-The classes typically run from 9am to 5pm, which allows each topic to be explored in greater detail and provides age appropriate progressions, modifications for injury & personal experience.
-Attendees will receive a detailed manual of all areas that we will cover in the course, including the assessment techniques and corrective exercises.
-These manuals are not available for individual purchase.
+The Level 2 Intensive Workshops allow you to focus and grow in each specific area of dance technique.
+Each one is delivered as a one or two day workshop, that can be taken for your area of interest.
+The classes typically run from 9am to 5pm, or 9am - 4pm for the two day workshops, which allows each area to be explored in greater detail and provides age appropriate progressions, modifications for injury & personal experience.

 How we approach the training of the core has evolved drastically over the last 10 years to include a much more holistic approach.
 Recent focuses include how to incorporate breath into our training of the core to subtly activate muscles like the pelvic floor and transverse abdominus in an more effective way.
 Core training does not focus solely on training the abdominal muscles but must look at the interconnected muscular contractions of small stabilisers throughout the body to create their true stability rather than brute strength.
 The new approach looks at utilising the body’s natural ability to stabilise itself and how exercises can be done to further reinforce that mechanism whilst also raising kinaesthetic awareness.

 The course is broken down into stages with each stage comprised of different exercise assessments, allowing the dancer and teacher to gauge at which level they currently stand.
 Each stage becomes incrementally harder to involve more elements and dynamic movement of the spine.